Background pattern

 You may experience symptoms such as diarrhea, stomach pain, constipation, nausea, or vomiting and weakness.

-In case of overdose or accidental ingestion, contact the Toxicological Information Service.
-Phone 91 5620420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult the Toxicology Information Service.
+Telephone 91 5620420, indicating the medicine and the amount ingested.

 If you forget to take a dose, take it as soon as you remember, on the same day.
-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

 If you notice any of the following serious side effects, stop taking Emanera and contact a doctor immediately:

-• Sudden difficulty breathing, swelling of the lips, tongue, and throat or body in general, skin rash, fainting, or difficulty swallowing (severe allergic reaction, rarely seen).
+• A sudden difficulty breathing, swelling of the lips, tongue, and throat, or body in general, skin rash, fainting, or difficulty swallowing (severe allergic reaction, seen rarely).

 • Redness of the skin with blisters or peeling.
-Large blisters and bleeding from the lips, eyes, mouth, nose, and genitals may also appear.
-This could be a "Stevens-Johnson syndrome" or "toxic epidermal necrolysis," rarely seen.
+Important blisters and bleeding of the lips, eyes, mouth, nose, and genitals may also appear.
+This could be a “Stevens-Johnson syndrome” or “toxic epidermal necrolysis”, seen rarely.

-• Yellow skin, dark urine, and fatigue, which may be symptoms of liver problems, rarely seen.
+• Yellow skin, dark urine, and tiredness, which can be symptoms of liver problems, seen rarely.

-Talk to your doctor as soon as possible if you experience any of the following signs of infection:
+Tell your doctor as soon as possible if you experience any of the following signs of infection

-In rare cases, this medicine may affect white blood cells and cause immunodeficiency.
-If you have an infection with symptoms such as fever with a very reduced general state or fever with symptoms of a local infection such as neck pain, throat pain, or mouth pain or difficulty urinating, you must consult your doctor as soon as possible to rule out a lack of white blood cells (agranulocytosis) through a blood test.
-It is essential to provide information about your medication at this time.
+In very rare cases, this medicine may affect the white blood cells and cause immunodeficiency.
+If you have an infection with symptoms such as fever with a greatly reduced general state or fever with symptoms of a local infection such as pain in the neck, throat, or mouth, or difficulty urinating, you should consult your doctor as soon as possible so that a lack of white blood cells (agranulocytosis) can be ruled out by a blood test.
+It is important that you provide information about your medication at this time.

 Other side effects include: